New Student Checklists

-Review your Spring 2019 bill after your enrollment deposit is processed.
+Review your fall 2019 bill after your enrollment deposit is processed.
 Note that room and board charges are estimated and will be updated after you receive your room assignment.
-Watch your Suffolk email for room and roommate information; it will be sent to you when available.
-Read the "Guide for What To Bring" information on the Important Dates for Housing at Suffolk page and connect with your future roommates!
+Watch your Suffolk email for room and roommate information; it will be sent to you sometime in July or August.
+Read the "Guide for What to Bring" information on the Important Dates for Housing at Suffolk page and connect with your future roommates!
 If you have any additional questions regarding University-sponsored housing, please contact Residence Life & Housing.

 Suffolk University is dedicated to providing students with a living and learning environment that is safe and reflects the values of the Suffolk Community and supports the University’s commitment to developing the intellectual, social and civic competencies of our students.
 To achieve this goal, Suffolk University looks to students to be partners in this process with the hope of creating an environment that is respectful of the rights of all individuals within the community.
 Therefore, we expect that students become familiar with the expectations outlined in the Community Standards and Student Conduct Section of the Undergraduate Student Handbook and the Graduate Student Handbook, as they are the standards to which students will be held during their time here at the University.

 Please refer to the pre-orientation checklist for more information.
 If you haven't already taken care of these important action items, please remember these deadlines: